Tyke Tolbert: Denver Broncos

 Tolbert was the wide receivers coach for the Denver Broncos from 2011 until the end of the 2017 season.

 On February 7, 2016, Tolbert was part of the Broncos coaching staff that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.

 New York Giants

 On January 24, 2018, Tolbert joined the New York Giants to serve as wide receivers coach under new head coach Pat Shurmur.
 Following the appointment of Joe Judge as head coach in January 2020, Tolbert was retained in his role.

 Chicago Bears

 On February 2, 2022, Tolbert joined the Chicago Bears to serve as the wide receiver coach & passing game coordinator under head coach Matt Eberflus.
 On January 10, 2024, Tolbert was fired by the Bears, along with offensive coordinator Luke Getsy and quarterbacks coach Andrew Janocko.

 Tennessee Titans

 On February 13, 2024, the Tennessee Titans hired Tolbert as their wide receiver coach under new head coach Brian Callahan, reuniting the two coaches from when they were each on the Denver Broncos coaching staff from 2013 to 2015, including winning Super Bowl 50.

+Miami Dolphins

+On February 13, 2026, the Miami Dolphins hired Tolbert as their wide receivers coach.